JuPfu/chelona/Readme.md

 Validation of a Turtle File
 ---------------------------

-When passing the parameter '-v' or '--validate' on the command line, *Cheló̱na* will do a syntax check.
+When passing the parameter '--validate' on the command line, *Cheló̱na* will do a syntax check.
 No output file is generated.

     scala -cp ./target/scala-2.11/chelona-assembly-1.0.0.jar org.chelona.Main --validate --verbose examples/example1.ttl